 Nadia Mokriy was certified to teach in 2014 by the Ontario College of Teachers.
 She has an Honours Bachelor of Arts and Science, with a major in Interdisciplinary Studies (History and Geography) and a minor in Political Science.
 She is currently completing her Masters of Education at York University, with an emphasis on character, citizenship, and genocide education.
 Nadia’s current research, which is funded under the Ontario Graduate Scholarship programme, focuses on student and teacher perceptions and definitions of citizenship following participation in genocide courses in Ontario.
 Nadia has been a part of Safe City Mississauga since 2013.
 She has worked with the Aspire, Crossroads and Cyber Ambassadors programs, and has volunteered at numerous Safe City Mississauga events.
 Nadia has participated in the United Way Speakers Bureau and has presented on the topic of rapport building at Safe City Mississauga volunteer training sessions.
 Nadia has been involved with various community and educational groups in the past including Couchiching Community Initiative, United Way, and Big Brothers Big Sisters.

-Samantha Gob – Youth Development Supervisor
+Samantha Gob (on maternity leave) – Youth Development Supervisor

 905-615-4155 ext 4480